 Drug Safe Solano was founded in Fall of 2018 with a generous grant for start up funding and continued support from MedMark Treatment Centers in Fairfield.
 The Solano Coalition for Better Health took the lead and formed this coalition, originally named the Solano Opioid Safety Coalition.
 In September 2019, the coalition transitioned to join Touro University California and became Drug Safe Solano.
 They have been working closely with other partners to empower communities to respond to the challenges of the opiate epidemic.
 For more information about Touro, click here.

-The Solano Coalition has successfully brought together a motivated multidisciplinary team to address opioid addiction issues in our community.
-Strategies are currently in development to improve opioid addiction, prevention, safety, and treatment efforts.
+Drug Safe Solano has successfully brought together a motivated multidisciplinary team to address opioid addiction issues in our community.
+Strategies are currently in development or in place to improve services for opioid addiction treatment, prevention, and harm reduction as well.

 Mission and Vision

 The mission of Drug Safe Solano is threefold:

 1. We seek to remove the stigma of addiction, serve as a resource for patients and professionals, and increase public education of the opioid crisis and the use of naloxone to save lives.

 2. We are committed to saving lives by preventing opioid overdoses and deaths through reducing the number of opioid prescriptions and providing education and resources for the safe disposal of prescription opioids.

 3. We will work to expand access to Medication-Assisted Treatment and other forms of treatment, in both inpatient and outpatient settings.